safespring/docs/content/backup/install/rhel.md

 # RedHat Linux (64-bit)

-_This document describes how to install IPnett BaaS on RedHat Enterprise Linux (64-bit)._
+_This document describes how to install Safespring BaaS on RedHat Enterprise Linux (64-bit)._

 There are two ways of installing BaaS:
  * Manually signing up nodes,